 Snap photos of London's sparkling Christmas lights

-Melanie Todd: Christmas comes alive in London when the decorations hit the ceiling in Covent Garden Market.
+Melanie Todd from sunnyinlondon.com: Christmas comes alive in London when the decorations hit the ceiling in Covent Garden Market.
 My husband and I love to walk to the Piazza and enjoy the decorations from the balcony of Punch and Judy.
-This view allows us to see the street performers and beautifully decorated tree and feel the warm spirit of Christmas, no matter what the outside temperature may be!
+From here, you can see the street performers and beautifully decorated tree below and feel the warm spirit of Christmas, no matter what the outside temperature may be!
 There's also so many intoxicating smells of holiday treats like roasted nuts, Christmas cakes and sweets cascading from the market.

 Beat the crowds at Winter Wonderland

-Chloe Gunning: I love visiting Winter Wonderland in Hyde Park.
+Chloe Gunning from wanderlustchloe.com: I love visiting Winter Wonderland in Hyde Park.
 It's always fun to grab a glass of mulled wine and wander over to the ice rink to watch the skaters.
 There are usually a few pros, but most are more like Bambi and provide a lot of entertainment!
-It can get really busy at weekends so my tip is to go on a Monday just as it's starting to get dark.
+It can get really busy at weekends so go on a Monday just as it's starting to get dark.
 That way you can enjoy the bright lights minus the crowds!

 Sip on winter warmers

 Ayushi from The Foodie Diaries: This winter, I’m looking forward to sipping on lots of hot chocolate and hot cocktails.
 For a mid-shopping boost, I’d recommend Il Tetto at the top of Selfridges for a comforting drink, with or without alcohol.
 Of course, this being London, we also have our pick of festive drinks from around the world – from Turkish Salep, which is made with cinnamon and white orchid flower (find it at Kahve Dünyasi’s chocolate shop in Piccadilly); to Glögi – a Swedish twist on mulled wine, available at The Nordic Bakery in Seven Dials.